inet-framework/inet-tutorials/configurator/doc/step9.rst

    unspecified LAN.
 The interface's netmask is the DHCP server's address range.
 -  :ned:`DhcpClient` submodules are added to the LANs which are unspecified by the configurator.
-There is one such LAN in each area, they are ``area1lan3``, ``area2lan1`` and ``area3lan3``.
+There is one such LAN in each area; they are ``area1lan3``, ``area2lan1`` and ``area3lan3``.
 Hosts in these LANs get the addresses from the DHCP server in the corresponding area router.